EFHIII/StenoMaster/README.md

 This is an experimental Steno practice program.
 To use the program, you need a [Plover](https://www.openstenoproject.org/plover/) compatible stenotype and [Plover](https://www.openstenoproject.org/plover/).
 In Plover, disable all dictionaries when using this program.
 The program is available at [https://efhiii.github.io/test](https://efhiii.github.io/test)

 ## About the program
-Within the program is currently a single test lesson that serves as a proof-of-concept.
-It is the only screen you see.
-Provided development continues, there will later be an interface to choose lessons.
+Within the program is a series of lessons.
 When doing a lesson, you use a stenotype to type the text shown.
 If a mistake is made, the intended stroke(s) will be shown until you correctly stroke the word/phrase.
+If `Auto advance` is enabled, you will be progressed to the next lesson after completing the requisite number of repetitions with at least the requisite number of times at or above the requisite accuracy.

 ## Lessons format
 The lines of text alternate between being the text that is shown and the steno strokes to produce that text.
 There is no inherent dictionary.